 The largest land-based animal of the weasel family, the wolverine weighs 15 to 40 pounds.
 (Larger mustelids are the sea otter and giant otter.)

-These awesome predators have a keen sense of smell for finding food, for example animals killed by avalanche, buried deep beneath the snow.
+These awesome predators have a keen sense of smell for finding food, for example animals like mountain goats killed by avalanche, buried deep beneath the snow.

 Wolverines are predominantly scavengers of carrion of large mammals (including mountain goat, deer, elk, moose, and caribou).
 But they also prey on marmots, ground squirrels, snowshoe hares, and other small mammals.
 Like coyotes and other carnivores, they will also eat insects and berries.

-Wolverine are capable of taking down animals five times their own body weight when snow conditions give them a predatory advantage.
-They are known to chase away cougars and grizzly bears!.
+Wolverines are capable of taking down animals five times their own body weight when snow conditions give them a predatory advantage.
+They are known to chase away cougars and grizzly bears!

 - Wolverines are most often solitary, except during mating season.
 But as we learn more about them, we see that they will hunt together occasionally and sometimes "hang with" siblings.